 If you’re coming from the Old Town, take Le Loi St. which converts into Nguyen Trưong.
 After passing a sports ground on your right, cross Ly Thuong Kiet, and you’ll start seeing street vendors.
 You’re not there yet!
 Keep on going, and the street will make a noticeable turn to the left where Mieu Ong Cop temple is, and ta-da!
 The big red letters Cho Tan An will receive you with dozens of vendors with fresh produce and pantry items inside.

-Turn right at Nguyen Dinh Chieu—the first street after the turn—and you‘ll find a shop called Han Nga on your right (it’s commonly referred to as Tiger Mart), an expats favourite where you can find cheeses, frozen pizza bases, yoghurt, olive oil, cans of chickpeas, and other western ingredients to delight your tummy.
+Turn right at Nguyen Dinh Chieu—the first street after the turn—and you‘ll find a shop called Han Nga on your right (it’s commonly referred to as Tiger Mart).
+It’s an expat favourite where you can find cheese, frozen pizza bases, yoghurt, olive oil, cans of chickpeas, and other western ingredients to delight your tummy.

-Right in front of Han Nga, you’ll find the main aisle of the market, where they’ll be two ladies on each side with tons of varieties of fruits and vegetables that can help you out with your shopping as they know decent enough English.
-Both of them are very nice, not pushy and you won’t feel as you’re being ripped off when they tell you the total after you hand them a basket with what you need—they’ll even throw some free cilantro, garlic and mint for you.
+Right in front of Han Nga, you’ll find the main aisle of the market.
+They’ll be two ladies on either side with tons of varieties of fruit and vegetables.
+They can help you out with your shopping as they have decent enough English.
+Both of them are very nice, not pushy and you won’t feel as you’re being ripped off.
+For instance, when they tell you the total after you hand them a basket with what you need.
+In fact, they’ll even throw some free cilantro, garlic and mint for you.
 Many foreigners go straight to any of the two as they make the experience of shopping in Vietnam easier than anywhere else.

 Explore the back of the market for meats, poultry and fresh fish which arrives every morning from the ocean around Hoi An and find candles, toys, great secondhand clothes, and more in the vicinities, from around 8 am until 6 pm.
 The produce section opens a bit later than the other markets—around 7 am—but you’ll be able to find some late night groceries even after dark, so it’s a great place to go if you missed an ingredient for dinner.